jbgo/chasqui/README.md

 The `OrderPublishWorker` is a normal Sidekiq (or Resque) worker.
 The first argument to the perform method is a [Chasqui::Event](#) object, and the remaining arguments are the same arguments you passed to `Chasqui.publish`.

+### Subscribe to events

+    Chasqui.subscribe do
+      on 'order.purchased', PurchasedOrderWorker
+      # ...more subscriptions
+    end

+The above code tells Chasqui to place events published to the `order.purchased` channel on `PurchaseOrderWorker`'s queue.

+Because many applications will share the same Redis database, you should consider prefixing your queue names with a unique identifier for your application.

+    Chasqui.subscribe queue_name_prefix: 'app_id' do
+      on 'order.purchased', PurchasedOrderWorker
+    end

+Now the `PurchasedOrderWorker` will pull jobs from the `app_id:pubsub` queue instead of the `pubsub` queue.

+You can also use a callable object instead of a worker class to handle events.

+    Chasqui.subscribe queue: 'app_id:pubsub' do
+      on 'order.purchased', ->(event, user, order) {
+        logger.info event.to_json
+      }
+    end

 ### Running Subscribers